The Liver Birds: History

 In 1996, 17 years after the final episode of the classic original series was broadcast, the BBC revived the series, reuniting Beryl and Sandra as they coped with the aftermath of their respective failed marriages.

-As the BBC's own website admits, some liberties were taken with continuity: Carmel McSharry, who had played Carol's mother in series 8-9 returned transformed into Beryl's mother, and Carol's rabbit-obsessed brother Lucien Boswell, played by Michael Angelis, became Beryl's brother Lucien Hennessey.
+The revival was intended to feature Sandra and Carol and was written for the two characters.
+Very late in the day, Elisabeth Estensen had to drop out of the production, with Polly James stepping in just before recording began.
+As such, some liberties were taken with continuity: Carmel McSharry, who had played Carol's mother in series 8-9 returned, but had to be transformed into Beryl's mother, and Carol's rabbit-obsessed brother Lucien Boswell, played by Michael Angelis, became Beryl's brother Lucien Hennessey.
+Beryl's own back story was ignored and her marriage to Robert was not referred to, whereas a divorce from a different husband was often mentioned.
 The revival was not a ratings success and only lasted one series.